openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

 The APB Peripheral Interconnect includes a timeout detection mechanism to handle situations where a peripheral fails to respond within a specified time frame.
 Below is a description of the timeout handling process:

-    - The start_rto_o signal is activated when a peripheral is selected, triggering timeout counter in SoC Controller.
+    - The start_rto_o signal is activated when a peripheral is selected based on the address specified in the APB transaction, triggering timeout counter in SoC Controller.
-    - If a peripheral doesn't respond within the timeout period, the rto_i input is asserted by SoC Controller.
+    - If a peripheral doesn't respond within the timeout period i.e. before the rto_i input is asserted by SoC Controller, a timeout error occurs.
-    - When a timeout occurs, the peripheral_rto_o signals indicate which specific peripheral failed to respond.
+    - When a timeout occurs, the peripheral_rto_o signals indicate which specific peripheral failed to respond, which then can be read through the SoC Controller.

 System Architecture
 -------------------